-The organization:

-(a) Had only de minimis

-in-house expenses

-(\$2,000 or less) and no

-other nondeductible

-lobbying or political

-expenses; or

-(b) Paid a proxy tax,

-instead of notifying its

-members on the

-allocation of dues to

-lobbying and political

-expenses; or

-(c) Established that

-substantially all of its

-membership dues, etc.,

-are not deductible by
+IF THEN The organization's lobbying and political expenses are more than its membership dues for the year, The organization: (a) Had only de minimis in-house expenses (\$2,000 or less) and no other nondeductible lobbying or political expenses; or The organization need not disclose to its membership the allocation of dues, etc., to its lobbying and political activities. (b) Paid a proxy tax, instead of notifying its members on the allocation of dues to lobbying and political expenses; or (c) Established that substantially all of its membership dues, etc., are not deductible by members, (such as political campaign expenses) or grassroots lobbying lobbying and political activities.